Diana Teal, Executive Director

 Mallory is a cyclist, nature-lover, and global trekker.
 A graduate of the University of Toronto Master of Forest Conservation program, she has explored through the forests of New Zealand, Latin America, and the North American west coast.
 Her newest adventure involves the urban jungle of Toronto, where she hopes to spread her passion for conservation, environmental education and stewardship in the amazing wilderness that is High Park.

 Julie started volunteering at the Nature Centre because she loves spending as much time as she can in High Park.
-She then worked part-time before joining the Nature Centre full-time in February 2015.
-Julie is a qualified teacher with a background in outdoor education, recreational programming and social justice.
+She joined the Nature Centre full-time in February 2015.
+Julie is a qualified teacher with a background in outdoor education and social justice who considers it a privilege to help everyone from babies to seniors foster a deeper connection to the natural world.
 She was raised in a house in the forest by two Naturalist parents who took her birding in Point Pelee every spring (even before she could walk), proving that her love of nature has been a lifelong adventure.
-Julie particularly enjoys hiking, meditating, swimming and taking photographs in nature.
-She considers it a privilege to help others connect to the natural world and learn more about the local ecosystem.
-When not at the Nature Centre, Julie is often found making music, riding a bicycle, cooking or doing yoga.
+In 2016, she developed a new program called Urban Naturalists, a biweekly Nature Club for adults.
+Julie is a member of the Council of Outdoor Educators of Ontario and has also presented at their annual conference Making Peace with Winter.
+When not at the Nature Centre, Julie is often found hanging out on Toronto Islands, riding her bicycle, dancing or making music.

 Chantale Spencer, Naturalist Teacher & Volunteer Coordinator

 Chantale began volunteering for High Park Nature Centre in early 2014 and joined as staff in the summer of 2014 .
 She has an bachelor degree in Psychology and Environmental Studies from the University of Toronto.
 She has over 10 years experience developing and implementing children’s programming across the city.